BradleyCai/ucr-schedule-visualizer/README.md

 Coded with love by [Bradley Cai](https://github.com/BradleyCai) and [Ammon](https://github.com/ammongit).

 Contact us!
-We have a [twitter](https://twitter.com/UCR_Visualizer), or you can email us at [bradleycai24@gmail.com](mailto:bradleycai24@gmail.com) (Bradley) or [ammon.i.smith@gmail.com](mailto:ammon.i.smith@gmail.com) (Ammon) if it's something more detailed.
+We have a [Twitter account](https://twitter.com/UCR_Visualizer), or you can email us at [bradleycai24@gmail.com](mailto:bradleycai24@gmail.com) (Bradley) or [ammon.i.smith@gmail.com](mailto:ammon.i.smith@gmail.com) (Ammon) if it's something more detailed.
 Our public keys are located in the `etc` directory of this repo.

 License
 -------

-MIT License: Do what ever you want with our code so long as you give attribution :heart:.
+[The MIT License](https://github.com/BradleyCai/ucr-schedule-visualizer/blob/gh-pages/LICENSE.md): Do what ever you want with our code so long as you give attribution :heart:.
 This project is intended for public use and for personal learning and enjoyment.
-You can find our license [here](https://github.com/BradleyCai/ucr-schedule-visualizer/blob/gh-pages/LICENSE.md).

 We also have a few dependencies that make this project work.
 They're all free software, and their licenses are listed inside the files themselves.